101 Ways to Leave a Gameshow: Production

 The show was created jointly by Endemol USA and Endemol UK.
 It was first produced by the British division of Endemol for the BBC.
 Like its Saturday night stablemate, Total Wipeout, the show is filmed entirely at Endemol's filming facility in Benavídez, approximately 40 km Northwest of Buenos Aires, Argentina.
 Generally, most of the programme is recorded outside, however, studio segments are recorded in a monolithic purpose-built 100 ft tall tower, located above the 'exits.'
 Studio segments are generally filmed on three different levels, with the '101 Ways to Leave' segments recorded on the Tower's exterior.
 Some exits from the show are recorded on a disused airfield runway located adjacent to the tower.
 Most of the exits culminate in the contestant ending up in a large pool of water directly in front of the tower.
 The United States version was filmed at Agua Dulce, California, which is a popular filming location in Northern Los Angeles County.
 The site has an active general aviation airfield that was closed down during filming.

-In January of 2025, the remains of the tower were dismantled.
+In January 2025, the remains of the tower were dismantled.
 It had been stood abandoned since 2012.